byuitechops/add-student-phones-to-pathway/readme.md

 ### Usage ###
 1. Use the course list generator to create a csv file of all the courses in the desired semester.
 This file is the "masterCourseList" value in the settings.json file.
 Save the file to the current working directory.
 2. Run sortByCourse.js to sort student data into courses.
 This requires that the "studentCSV" (from settings.json) be located in the current working directory.
 This will spit out courses.js which must be saved in the jsonFiles directory.
-3. Open the live development server, upload valenceCalls.html and run it to download a csv list of courses with paths attached.
+3. Open the live development server, upload valenceCalls.html to any pathway course and run it to download a csv list of courses with paths attached.
 Move this file into the jsonFiles directory.
 4. Run createBatch to create uploadCourses.bat
 5. Map webDav to drive Y
 6. Run uploadCourses.bat